erikfenriz/Google-Developer-Challenge/README.md

 });
 ```

-The final project I have made is here: https://github.com/erikfenriz/Pixel-Art-Maker
+The final project I have made during the program: https://github.com/erikfenriz/Pixel-Art-Maker